offen/offen/docs/running-offen/configuring-the-application.md

 In case you want Offen to automatically request a free SSL certifcate from LetsEncrypt you can use this parameter and assign a comma separated list of supported domain names (e.g. `offen.mydomain.org,offen.otherdomain.org`) you are planning to serve Offen from.
 This will have the application automatically handle certificate issuing and renewal.

+__Heads Up__
+{: .label .label-red }

+Using this feature will invalidate any port value that has been configured and will make Offen listen to both port 80 and 443.
+In such a setup, it is important that both ports are available to the public internet.

 ### OFFEN_SERVER_CERTFICATECACHE
 {: .no_toc }

 Defaults to `/var/www/.cache` on Linux and MacOS, `%Temp%\offen.db` on Windows.

 When using the AutoTLS feature, this sets the location where Offen will be caching certificates.

+__Heads Up__
+{: .label .label-red }

+It is important that this value points to a persistent, non-ephemeral location as otherwise each request would issue a new certificate and your deployment will be rate limited by Let's Encrypt soon.

 ---